lgreski/datasciencectacontent/README.md

 If you're interested in the URLs for the lecture slides, they are available in the [Data Science Specialization Courses](http://bit.ly/2bJcXNW) github repository.
 Each course is stored in a subdirectory within the repository, and the slides are built in R Markdown language, a technique you'll learn in *Developing Data Products*.

+### Miscellaneous Articles about Data Science

+1. [The Future of Data Analysis](http://bit.ly/2uC9atX) by John Tukey, 1962 paper where he challenges statisticians to move away from ever more complicated mathematics to tackle data analysis problems in more realistic ways.
+2. [50 Years of Data Science](http://bit.ly/2tKcaQu) by David Donoho, a 2015 retrospective on John Tukey's 1962 paper.

 ## Course 2: R Programming

 ### START HERE